pivotal/docs-tas-adapter/overview.md

 Application Service Adapter provides compatibility with CF client interfaces while running on top of K8s and integrating with Tanzu Application Platform.
-Learn more on this page.
+Learn more in this topic.

 With Application Service Adapter, development teams using Tanzu Application Service for VMs tooling, such as the Cloud Foundry command-line interface (cf CLI) and other clients of the Cloud Foundry API (CAPI), can maintain their familiar workflows while their platform teams transition their infrastructure and deployments to Kubernetes.